drewwmercer/developer-ocs/README.md

     * Project Description
     * Languages to be used
 * View all projects you have posted
-    * Delete projects that have been completed or filly resourced
+    * Delete projects that have been completed or fully resourced
 * Save projects and view them in a separate list
 * Reply directly to posters of projects